 Hibernian of Edinburgh played a European Cup game in 1955 under floodlights.
 Suddenly it seemed that the theatrical qualities of football under artificial lighting had caught the public imagination.

-Early floodlights structures were far from reliable in design, operation and features.
 However, even to this day floodlights can fail the highest profile of football matches in the biggest of football theatres.
-A 2014 UEFA Europa League fixture between Spurs and Besiktas in Istanbul witnessed failing floodlights.
+A 2014 UEFA Europa League fixture between Spurs and Besiktas held in Istanbul witnessed failing floodlights.

-Yet across Europe there are still huge differences in the appearance of floodlights.
 Many clubs still retain all or some of the original floodlight pylon structures first erected at stadiums in the 1950’s.
-Across Europe, different styles can be seen from the cylindrical design common in the Czech Republic to the tall imposing leaning style common in the former municipal sports parks of the DDR.
+Across Europe, different styles can be seen from the cylindrical design common in the Czech Republic to the tall imposing leaning style that is common in the former municipal sports parks of the DDR and Russia.

-The pace of stadium design and build has hit new heights since the mid-1990’s.
 Many clubs have moved into installing LED roof lighting.
-New digital lighting systems provide a higher quality of broadcast lighting as well significantly reducing the amount of energy used by clubs when compared to traditional pylon floodlights.
+New digital lighting systems provide a higher quality of broadcast lighting.
+They also significantly reduce the amount of energy used by clubs when compared to traditional pylon floodlights.

-Upper stadium roof structures now take the added weight of new floodlight systems allowing the standard levels of lighting required to be beamed onto the field of play.
-Depending on the level of play football lighting design, installation and maintenance are governed by various national (FA) and International (UEFA) regulations.
-Lighting systems at the top clubs work in tandem to the needs of HDTV television coverage and global competitions such as the Champions League.
+Football lighting design, installation and maintenance are governed by various national (FA) and International (UEFA) regulations.
+Lighting systems at the top stadiums work in tandem to the needs of HD television coverage and global media led competitions.

-Floodlight Installations around Europe – Timeframes
+Floodlight Installations around Europe – Milestones

 Royal Antwerp: Bosuil Stadium (October 1961)